Online chess: Premove

 A premove is an instruction given by a player to a chess program to make a certain move on a following turn if possible.
 Premoving is a feature exclusive to online chess.
 It is offered by many chess websites, including the Internet Chess Club, the Free Internet Chess Server, Chess.com, and Lichess.
 Chess.com allows players to make multiple premoves at once.
 The Internet Chess Club allows one to block players who use premoves.

-There is some amount of strategy involved when premoving.
-Generally, premoves should only be used when the chosen move would be a good move in any subsequent position where it would be valid, such as if it is a response to a potential capture by one's opponent.
-Premoves may also be useful in extreme time trouble to avoid running out of time.

 Cheating

 Online cheating is an issue that has had a large effect on all levels of play.
 This is usually achieved by using a chess engine to get the best moves in a given position, though it can take other forms including sandbagging and rating manipulation.
 Chess.com stated in August 2020 that they were closing roughly 500 accounts each day due to cheating, some of whom were Grandmasters and titled players.

 High-level chess tournaments were largely forced online during the COVID-19 pandemic, including the FIDE Online Nations Cup and the Magnus Carlsen Chess Tour.
 These were played on websites like Chess.com and chess24, but enforced additional rules on webcam usage and screen sharing in order to prevent cheating.
 Some tournaments also disallowed leaving the computer for breaks or to walk around, which would usually be allowed in an in-person tournament.